 “The beaches change every day.
 So before you go shelling, check the tide charts.
 One hour before or after low tide is usually the best time to go.
 A full moon or new moon is another good time to shell because of the extreme tides.”

 “And don’t forget about the winds.
 If you are shelling on Sanibel, northwest winds are good for the north end of the island towards Captiva.
 Southwest winds are best for the south end of Sanibel.
 And shelling after a storm is usually ideal.”

-And Pam reminds us of the Golden Shelling Rule: Leave any shell with a living creature inside.
+And Pam reminded us of the Golden Shelling Rule: Leave any shell with a living creature inside.
 She grins and says “Let's leave the live creatures so they stay healthy and breed for future generations.”